-Extemporaneously — this is at a casual neighborhood gathering — a friend’s twenty-year-old kid rattles off her list of no-nos: stuff you shouldn’t do to conceal your true age.
+Extemporaneously — during a casual neighborhood gathering — a friend’s twenty-year-old kid rattles off her list of no-nos: stuff you shouldn’t do to conceal your true age.
 On break from university, full of hermeneutic confidence, she contends that the reason such things don’t work, and what makes them embarrassing, is that every one of them represents a clear misunderstanding of youth identity.

 Mind you, she’s not talking about blatant, ludicrous anachronisms — behaviors that have all but ceased to exist in a living universe.
 Like touching up your rouge in front of fellow diners, between servings of Crab Louis and Jello salad.
 Or wearing a leather jacket to speed dating.
 She means stuff that, barely adrift of contemporary popular culture and mores, gets deployed with intent to deceive; stuff that’s contrived, or even vaguely transgressive, though not in a good way.
 “If you want to seem young, like, young for your age, have the sense to not, like, make choices that specifically, like, call attention to your desperation, OK?”